ATTENTION: Westerville Center closed until 2 p.m. More.

 Option 2 – Front Windshield, driver's side, inside the car.
 Permit must be displayed IN PLAIN VIEW so ALL information (permit number, expiration date, etc.) is clearly visible from outside the car.
 Permit may be affixed, displayed in a permit holder, or placed on the front dash.

 1. In accordance with the Campus Student Fees Policy 7-06 (B), Parking Permits are non-refundable.

-4. If you have ordered and paid for your parking permit and have not yet received it, go to Public Safety in the lower level of Delaware Hall to request a temporary hang tag.
+2. If you have ordered and paid for your parking permit and have not yet received it, go to the Police Department in the lower level of Delaware Hall to request a temporary hang tag.

 Illegal Use, Falsification, Alteration, or Reproduction of Permits